 This disease is still prevalent, as evidenced by the number of e-mails we receive regarding this topic.
 Many of these dogs would not suffer this problem if they were properly vaccinated.
 Preventing this disease is dramatically more effective (not to mention less expensive) than treating it.

-There are several graphic pictures on this page of the intestines of a dog that has complications from parvo.
+There are several graphic pictures at the end this page of the intestines of a dog that has complications from parvo.

 The disease is caused by a highly contagious virus that is transmitted mostly by dogs orally contacting infected feces.
 Being a virus, they contain only DNA or RNA, and are not capable of reproducing unless they invade a cell.
 Once inside the cell they take over and force the cell to produce so many new virus particles that the cell eventually bursts, releasing these new virus particles into the bloodstream and tissues so they can invade other cells.
 The only thing that can stop this is the immune system.